namine92/namine92.github.io/content/web/v3/guides/index.md

          q: "lounge",         // Optional - Search for matches in location name or aliases
          building: "34",      // Optional - Fetch from specific building, using the administrative id of the building
          venue: "VenueA",     // Optional - Fetch from specific venue, using name of venue
+         categories: ["MEETINGROOM,LOUNGEAREAS"]    // Optional - Fetch from specific categories, using the category keys
          floor: 1,                     // Optional - Fetch from 1st floor only
          take: 10,                     // Optional - Fetch only 10 locations
          skip: 10,                     // Optional - Skip first 10 in result